 Of course, an experienced editor doesn't take these perspectives one after the other.
 To look at the same text critically several times through different pairs of glasses would be highly inefficient.
 It is unnecessary for two reasons: On one hand, professional Technical Editorial offices make use of the opportunities offered by special software such as Content Management Systems and terminology tools, not only during checking, but also during content creation.
 In this way, the frequency of errors can be reduced significantly.
 On the other hand, experience plays an important role in editing, especially when it comes to the time factor.
 In order to find all remaining mistakes during the final review (and in as few passes as possible), a high level of familiarity with the layout and the formats and graphic styles used is required – provided, of course, that one is familiar with all applicable rules and regulations, including the editorial guidelines.
 An experienced proofreader can thus detect mistakes from several categories simultaneously in a single pass.

 A Practical Example

-The smarty operating manual in our smart space (log-in required) demonstrates an example of what a proofread text looks like.
-No doubt about it: The procedures described in this brief excerpt would certainly be comprehensible, even without some of the corrections.
-The aim, however, should be to make it possible to absorb the information quickly, without misunderstandings and irritatingly turning pages back and forth, because one must ensure that one's own interpretation is correct.
+The smarty KS500 Pump unit Operating Manual in our smart space (log-in required) demonstrates an example of what a proofread text looks like.
+No doubt about it: The procedures described in this brief excerpt would certainly be comprehensible, even without a part of the corrections.
+The aim, however, should be to make it possible to absorb the information quickly, without misunderstandings and irritatingly leafing back and forth, because one must ensure that one's own interpretation is correct.
 Such an optimised text leaves no questions unanswered in the subsequent translation process.